 Air Quality Plan FAQs

-The CAF is a competitive bidding process and the criteria for the bid is restricted to measures that mitigate the impact of the delivery of the roadside NO2 plan.
-Some of the issues therefore raised during the consultation might not be able to be addressed through the preferred option refinement or CAF.
+Phase 2 consultation results were fed into the initial identification of the mitigation measures and into the development of the Clean Air Fund (CAF) bid.
+The CAF is a competitive bidding process and the government’s criteria restrict the process to measures that mitigate the impact of the delivery of the roadside NO2 plan.
+Some of the issues therefore raised during the consultation have not been able to be addressed through the preferred option refinement or CAF.
 However, further consideration will be given to any other funding sources available to deliver other measures to support the wider air quality agenda.

 What technical evidence is available to demonstrate that the Local Air Quality Plan does achieve compliance in the shortest possible time?